marcpage/libernet/README.md

 If the node does not contain the data then the node requests the data from all nodes that match at least 1 hex digit, starting with the node with the most digits that match.
 If none of the matching nodes have the data, then the non-matching nodes are queried.
 If none of the nodes have the data, we put the identifier in the [requests](#Requests) list.

+If the original requester does not receive the data from any of the connected nodes it may, after a period of time (???), make the request again according to the steps above.
 Once it receives the data, it no longer queries any other nodes.
+Nodes receiving requests only need to pass on the requests in response to receiving requests.
+They do not need to keep requesting the data.

 ## Deleting Data